Weapons Possession (WPO) - Level II

 - Student or other possessing a firearm or knife.

-- Student or other using a knife, pocketknife, or other sharp or pointed implement to harm another.
+- Student or other wielding a knife, pocketknife, or other sharp or pointed implement as a weapon.

 - Student, after investigation, found to possess a common pocketknife or eating utensil with no intent to harm.